Check Your Memory: Common Signs And Causes Of Dementia

 • Withdrawing from work and social activities

 Some memory loss can be normal, especially as we age.
 Almost everyone might forget what day of the week it is occasionally or walk into a room forgetting why they entered it.
-The key may be being able to distinguish when memory loss becomes abnormal, such as when a loved one starts to forget what year it is or has trouble getting home via a route they are very familiar with.
+The key may be being able to distinguish when memory loss becomes abnormal, signaling the presence of dementia symptoms.
+This may be the case when a loved one starts to forget what year it is or has trouble getting home via a route they are very familiar with.

 If you are worried that you or someone you know might be developing dementia, it can be crucial to seek medical attention.
 Your doctor can give you a thorough examination to determine whether you have dementia and rule out other treatable causes of memory loss, like depression, substance use, and vitamin deficiency.